falcotinnunculus/brainfuck/README.md

 # brainfuck
-Brainfuck transpiler and compiler written in Python
+Brainfuck transpiler and compiler written in Python.

 ## Contents